V. Sivankutty

-Vasudevan Sivankutty (born 10 November 1954) is an Indian politician, currently serving as the Minister for General Education and Labour, Government of Kerala.
-He represents the Nemom Constituency in the 15th Kerala Legislative Assembly.
+Vasudevan Sivankutty (born 10 November 1954) is an Indian politician and the retired Minister for General Education and Labour, Government of Kerala from 2021 to 2026.
+He represented the Nemom Constituency in the 15th Kerala Legislative Assembly.

 Sivankutty is a State Committee Member of the Communist Party of India (Marxist) in Kerala and the State Secretary of the Centre of Indian Trade Unions (CITU) Kerala, and the District President of CITU, Thiruvananthapuram.